prajwalkumar05/infinity-coders/README.md

 his desired item made out of recycled plastic.

-##Tech Stack
+## Tech Stack
-web based Application
+web based Application.\
-front-end:HTML,CSS,JavaScript,Reactjs,TailwindCss(css-Frame Work)
+front-end:HTML,CSS,JavaScript,Reactjs,TailwindCss(css-Frame Work).\
-backend:Firebase
+backend:Firebase.\

-##Installation steps
+## Installation steps
-1.First we need Node js to install javascript library(react) 2.installation of react package
+1.First we need Node js to install javascript library(react).\
+2.installation of react package.\
-    npm create-react-app project-name (create new react app) 3.to exicute or run the react code using npm start
+    npm create-react-app project-name (create new react app).\
+3.to exicute or run the react code using.\
+    npm start.\
-4.install packages in react
+4.install packages in react.\
-    npm install package_name
+    npm install package_name.\

-##depenendencies
+## depenendencies
-1.react-router-dom for routing
+1.react-router-dom for routing.\
-2.react-qr-reader for QR scanning
+2.react-qr-reader for QR scanning.\
-3.Firebase for backed connection
+3.Firebase for backed connection.\
-4.react-icons for icons
+4.react-icons for icons.\

-##framework
+## framework
-1.reactjs it is javascript library
+1.reactjs it is javascript library.\
-2.tailwind-css it is css library
+2.tailwind-css it is css library.\